Here are four things you should probably know about me:

 (And when I’m not doing any of those things, I’m writing screenplays.
 But that’s a whole different topic.)

-In 2003, I needed a creative outlet to balance out my day job, so I launched what would go on to become the web’s longest-running sitcom, Something to Be Desired (aka “STBD”), which I wrote, shot, directed, edited, and produced from 2003-2009.
+In 2003, I needed a creative outlet to balance out my day job, so I launched what would go on to become the web’s longest-running sitcom, Something to Be Desired (“STBD”), which I wrote, shot, directed, edited, and produced from 2003-2009.
 In 2008, STBD was nominated for a Yahoo!
 Video Award for Best Web Series.
 (We lost to The Guild, so congratulations to them.)

 In 2006, I attended the very first PodCamp Boston, which created the original social-media-for-business scene and propelled the careers of dozens of marketing experts whom you’ve probably bought books from, including its co-founders, Chris Brogan and Christopher Penn.
 Six weeks later, I launched Podcamp Pittsburgh, the annual social media “un-conference” that survives to this day, in the spirit of the Boston original.

 In 2010, with help from our fans on Kickstarter, STBD was spun off into a new series, The Baristas (2010-2011).
 Unfortunately, the real-life coffee shop that the show was filmed in closed down in 2011, so — like STBD before it — The Baristas never quite came to a proper narrative end.
 (Yet.)